Gonkalos/TVtracker/Backend/README.md

 > If you are running macOS, by default it ships with Python2.
 To set Python3 as default follow the instructions [here](https://dev.to/malwarebo/how-to-set-python3-as-a-default-python-version-on-mac-4jjf).

-- To install all dependencies cd into /Backend/Utils and run the following command:
+- To install all dependencies go to /Backend/Utils and run the following command:
 ```
 pip install -r requirements.txt
 ```